If you love Chalupas from Taco Bell, you will love this Homemade Mexican Chalupas recipe!

 - Canola oil, for frying

-- 1 lb. ground beef, cooked
+- 1 pound ground beef, cooked

 - Sharp cheddar cheese